JunyiZhou-Conny/Comput-Leg-UK-NZ/README.md

 Another interesting thing(not sure why I said interesting), start the BillID from 1 instead of 0, otherwise the screen will shiver to tell you that the API is not working.

 There are a lot of edge cases.
 The memberId may not exist for every bill.
 So we need to use try and except to catch the error.
 Also there are missing columns, so we set up a desired column list to select the actual columns we have from.

+Another crucial aspect of this data is that, for each bill, there are multiple sponsors.
+The way it is listed in the csv file is simply adding another line of the same bill with a different memberId.
+The rest of the columns are left blank.
+This is not ideal.
 ```python
 iter = 0
 n = 1